apache/flink/docs/ops/state/savepoints.md

 A Savepoint is a consistent image of the execution state of a streaming job, created via Flink's [checkpointing mechanism]({% link learn-flink/fault_tolerance.md %}).
 You can use Savepoints to stop-and-resume, fork, or update your Flink jobs.
 Savepoints consist of two parts: a directory with (typically large) binary files on stable storage (e.g. HDFS, S3, ...) and a (relatively small) meta data file.
 The files on stable storage represent the net data of the job's execution state image.
-The meta data file of a Savepoint contains (primarily) pointers to all files on stable storage that are part of the Savepoint, in form of absolute paths.
+The meta data file of a Savepoint contains (primarily) pointers to all files on stable storage that are part of the Savepoint, in form of relative paths(see <a href="https://issues.apache.org/jira/browse/FLINK-5763">FLINK-5763</a> for details).

 <div class="alert alert-warning">
 <strong>Attention:</strong> In order to allow upgrades between programs and Flink versions, it is important to check out the following section about <a href="#assigning-operator-ids">assigning IDs to your operators</a>.